dolthub/doltgresql/README.md

 # Correctness

-Dolt ios [99.99% compatible](https://docs.dolthub.com/sql-reference/benchmarks/correctness) with MySQL based on a standard suite of correctness tests called `sqllogictest`.
+Dolt is [99.99% compatible](https://docs.dolthub.com/sql-reference/benchmarks/correctness) with MySQL based on a standard suite of correctness tests called `sqllogictest`.

 A similar comparison for Doltgres coming soon.

 # Architecture

-Doltgres performs a translation of Postgres SQL to an Abstract Syntax Tree (AST).
+Doltgres emulates a Postgres server, including parsing Postgres SQL into an Abstract Syntax Tree (AST).
 This AST is converted to a form that can be interpreted by the Dolt engine.
-Doltgres SQL engine and storage is the same as Dolt.
+Doltgres uses the same SQL engine and storage format as Dolt.

 [Dolt has a unique architecure](https://docs.dolthub.com/architecture/architecture) that allows for version control features at OLTP database performance.
 Doltgres uses the same architecture.